 Another way to highlight your fabulousness is to add some of your personality to your resume.
 Speaking to your personality is particularly important as a leader, as you will be the face of your department, division, or organization and want to provide the hiring team with a sense of what it will be like to work with you.

-You can achieve this by using testimonials, adding a splash of color, or including relevant hobbies.
 Importantly, though, you don’t want your personality to overshadow your experience and accomplishments, so be mindful of what you ultimately include in your resume.

 On a final note, if you’re feeling stuck as you craft your executive-level resume, consider partnering with a career coach to support you.
 You only get one first impression, so you want to make it the best one possible.
 You’ve got this!